IntersectMBO/governance-scripts/docs/info-action-procedure.md

 source ./scripts/.env
 ```

-Set some useful variables that we can reuse
+Optionally you can some variables to be reused.

 ```shell
 export DEPOSIT_RETURN_ADDR="my-address"
 ```

 Make sure that `CARDANO_NODE_NETWORK_ID` and `CARDANO_NODE_SOCKET_PATH` are set.
+These are needed to build the governance action file.

 ### 4. Create the metadata document